1020 Brussels

 ④ Royal Park of Laeken

 Directly opposite Queen Elisabeth Studio manifested a breathtaking scenery which halted the tracks of many visitors.
 It is the Royal Park of Laeken with a vast of lush greenery.
-The bizarre thing was that they had more interest in the scenery especially the full bloom cherry blossom trees rather than Queen Elisabeth’s Studio.
+The bizarre thing was that they had more interest in the scenery especially the full-bloom cherry blossom trees rather than Queen Elisabeth’s Studio.

 Many people were busy snapping photos of the trees, the lake and the Japanese Tower at the Royal Castle of Laeken which was a distance away.
 When the wind blew, the petals of the cherry blossom would fly with the wind.
 Indeed, it was a very romantic sight.
 I had to admit that we lingered for quite some time too before proceeding with the route.